 Second, we'll look at how to get started with UI design - how to start the crank and get the UI design cycle going.
-Task analysis is the process by which you discover the characteristics of your target users and the tasks that they need to solve.
+Task analysis is the process by which you

 The waterfall model was one of the earliest carefully-articulated design processes for software development.
 It models the design process as a sequence of stages.
 Each stage results in a concrete product - a requirements document, a design, a set of coded modules - that feeds into the next stage.
 Each stage also includes its own validation: the design is validated against the requirements, the code is validated (unit-tested) against the design, etc.